 Tiffin University is a great option for students pursuing an Agricultural Production degree.
 Students who enjoy a more slow-paced life will appreciate Tiffin University's location in the small town of Tiffin, Ohio.

 By offering school funding to 77.0% of its undergraduates,Tiffin University helps you avoid as much student debt as possible.
-The most popular degree with students at Tiffin University is criminal justice & corrections.
+Tiffin University features a low crime rate, among the most safe in the country.
 Find all of the essential details on Tiffin University by looking at their scorecard.